yastn/yastn/docs/source/mps/init.rst

 Creating empty MPS/MPO
 ----------------------

-In order to initialize MPS :class:`yast.tn.mps.Mps` or MPO :class:`yast.tn.mps.MPO` we have to create an object of that class.
+In order to initialize MPS :class:`yast.tn.mps.Mps` or MPO :class:`yast.tn.mps.Mpo` we have to create an object of that class.

 .. autofunction:: yast.tn.mps.Mps
 .. autofunction:: yast.tn.mps.Mpo

 To initialize an empty object for MPS use :code:`psi = yast.tn.mps.Mps(N)` which creates MPS of `N` sites but without any tensors defined.

-Both :class:`yast.tn.mps.Mps` and :class:`yast.tn.mps.MPO` inherit all functions from parent class :class:`yast.tn.mps.MpsMpo` but differ by a number of physical legs, i.e., one for MPS and 2 for MPO. :class:`yast.tn.mps.MpsMpo` supports one dimensional structures which means that contains a list of rank-3 or rank-4 :class:`yast.Tensor`-s for  :class:`yast.tn.mps.Mps` and :class:`yast.tn.mps.Mpo` respectively.
+Both :class:`yast.tn.mps.Mps` and :class:`yast.tn.mps.Mpo` inherit all functions from parent class :class:`yast.tn.mps.MpsMpo` but differ by a number of physical legs, i.e., one for MPS and 2 for MPO. :class:`yast.tn.mps.MpsMpo` supports one dimensional tensor networks, defined by list of rank-3 or rank-4 :class:`yast.Tensor`-s for  :class:`yast.tn.mps.Mps` and :class:`yast.tn.mps.Mpo` respectively.

 .. autoclass:: yast.tn.mps.MpsMpo